Catley94/AskSam_API/README.md

 PUT /\<questionId\> => Update question to questionId, used for answering questions.
 This auto populates a "DateAnswered" with the date that it's updated.
 Used for AskSam_Staff (https://github.com/Catley94/AskSam_Staff)

-DELTE /\<questionId\> => Used to delete questionIds, currently not being used by either Client or Staff.
+DELETE /\<questionId\> => Used to delete questionIds, currently not being used by either Client or Staff.

 ## Databases
 #### Mongodb - Is hosted on Azure.